mootools/mootools-core/Docs/Class/Class.Extras.md

 		}
 	});

-	myWidget.show(); //fires the event and alerts 'Lets show it!'
+	myWidget.show(); // fires the event and alerts 'Lets show it!'

 [Class]: /core/Class/Class